 If your stoop, porch, or front door is lacking in the jolly department, take heart.
 It doesn’t take a lot to spruce it up with some front porch Christmas decorations.
 Sometimes a simple wreath will do, but perhaps you want a little more.
 Today I am showing you our festive front porch and breaking it down into 4 ideas for you.

-Zion waiting patiently for you to come in!
-He also would like a treat and a quick snuggle. 🙂
+Zion is waiting for you to come in!
+He also would like a quick snuggle. 🙂

 4 Tricks For Festive Front Porch Christmas Decorations

 It all starts with your doormat, and I am here to tell you forget the old welcome mat for a bit!
 Bless your porch with a layered doormat.
 Here is what I have going on this year:

 Exact mat is sold out, but they now carry similar here:

 Yes, yes, you will only use it at Christmas time.
 Get a good one, and you still use if for the next 10 Christmas seasons.
 It’s an investment in your holiday season. 😉